sheasyve/SimpleCrush/readme.md

 4. Run the build configuration (or execute a local PowerShell build script like `.\make.ps1`).

 The compiler will generate a `.vst3` bundle and a standalone `.exe` test application inside your `build/` directory.

-## Roadmap
-- More features, like a jitter knob and other randomization.
-- Presets

 ## Distribution Plan
 ### VST File